 It’s fair to say after teaching a few years, salt dough ornaments or pom pom/cotton ball Santas can lose a little luster.
-I love the idea of a natural preschool Christmas craft for kids?
-If so, then you’ll love this DIY Christmas square stick wreath preschoolers can make!
-This natural Christmas craft for preschoolers will help build fine motor skills and give them a chance to get creative while making an easy nature craft to make for a Christmas gift or Christmas decoration.
+I love the idea of a natural preschool Christmas craft for kids.
+You’re going to love this DIY Christmas square stick wreath preschoolers can make!
+This natural Christmas craft for preschoolers will help build fine motor skills and give them a chance to get creative while making an easy nature craft for a Christmas gift or Christmas decoration.
 And you can leave the flour in the pantry!

 It can be hard to get kids to concentrate on their learning goals when all they are thinking about is when the presents are going to arrive under the Christmas tree.

-- Give an outlet for the overwhelming amount of energy.
+- Provides an outlet for overwhelming energy and emotion

 Creating homemade Christmas ornament crafts is a fun way to get excited for the holidays and make Christmas gifts for parents from the kids.
 Or maybe grandparents or a special teacher?

-Have the kids attach a homemade Christmas card and you’ve got the perfect, inexpensive Christmas present!
+Attach a paper Christmas tree-shaped card and you’ve got the perfect, inexpensive Christmas present!

-This natural Christmas stick craft will make an excellent homemade gift for anyone on your preschoolers’ list.
-And parents don’t have to worry about having ‘one more thing’ to store at the season because this is an art project they’ll definitely want to keep.
+This Christmas craft idea using natural material makes an excellent homemade gift for anyone on your preschoolers’ list.
+And parents don’t have to worry about having another handprint craft to save because this is an art project they’ll definitely want to keep.

-How to Make Christmas Stick Frame with kids?
+How to Make a Christmas Stick Craft with Kids

-Of course, you could always use popsicle sticks to make the frame, but I love a natural touch at Christmas.
-It seems more personal than the traditional popsicle stick crafts, though we do love them too.
+Of course, you could always use craft sticks to make the twig wreath frame, but I love a natural touch at Christmas.
+It seems more personal than traditional popsicle stick crafts, though we do love them too.

-Plus, it’s so easy to find a few dead sticks right now to make Christmas crafts ideas like this.
+It’s so easy to find a few dead sticks right now to make Christmas crafts with natural materials.
 And while you’re out there gathering sticks, you can grab a bunch of pinecones to make the fun pine cone crafts that are so popular in the winter.

-With just a handful of supplies, you’ll be able to work with your preschoolers to create a DIY Square Wreath Christmas Craft for Kids in no time.
-I have the easy step by step tutorial with photos below to help you make this Christmas tree craft for kids today!
+With just a handful of supplies, you’ll be able to work show your preschoolers how to make a Christmas wreath from sticks in no time.
+I have the easy step-by-step tutorial with photos below to help you make the Christmas nature craft idea today!

-Quick tip: When working with a group of kids or when containing the mess is important (I’m all about free play too, but sometimes we know we’ll need to to a quick clean up afterward…) I like to place a paper plate under the crafting supplies to keep everyone’s pieces from getting mixed together.
+Quick tip: When working with a group of kids or when containing the mess is important, (I’m all about free play, too, but sometimes a quick cleanup is in order), I like to place a paper plate under the crafting supplies to keep everyone’s pieces from getting mixed together.

 - Cut out the flower pieces

 Select red, green and yellow felt fabric for the flower.
 Trace and cut out 10 lens shape petals from the red felt.
-Trace and cut out leaf patterns from the green felt and a small round shape form yellow felt.
-Trace 3 small strips with ball shaped sides on yellow felt and cut them out nicely.
-The size of the petals and the 3 yellow patterns should be relatively the same and size of the leaves can be the same or larger than the petals.
+Trace and cut out leaf patterns from the green felt and a small round shape from the yellow felt.
+Trace three small strips with ball-shaped sides on yellow felt and cut them out.
+The size of the petals and the three yellow patterns should be relatively similar.
+The size of the leaves can be the same or larger than the petals.